diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Build vs Buy Dilemma**
 The decision between building solutions in-house for core business advantages or buying external solutions.

+**Build Status**
+The state of the automated build process, which should consistently pass in stable systems as indicator of code quality.

 ## C

+**Canary Release**
+A deployment strategy where new code is gradually rolled out to a small percentage of users first, allowing observation of behavior and issues before full deployment.
+Often enabled through feature flags.

+**Code Review**
+A practice where engineers examine and critique code changes before they are merged, enabling knowledge sharing, quality assurance, and identification of potential issues.

 **Cache**
 A software component storing data for faster future access, commonly used in web browsers, databases, and operating systems.